-Travel to Hawaii during COVID-19: What you need to know before you go - Local News 8
+Travel to Hawaii during Covid-19: What you need to know before you go - Local News 8

 The basics

+— Restaurants may increase capacity to 75% — with maximum group sizes of 25 indoors and 75 outdoors.

+“We are close to achieving a 70% vaccination rate, at which point all restrictions will end and we can return to the lives we remember,” said Gov. David Ige said in a statement.

-Hawaii reopened to visitors from within the United States and a small number of countries in October, but visitors must provide evidence of a negative COVID-19 test result.
+Until July 8, the current rules remain in effect, and visitors must provide evidence of a negative Covid-19 test result to enter.

 What’s on offer